 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-Overview of the whole Bible, Old Testament Survey, New Testament Survey, book, chapter, character, and thematic studies; authorship, canonization, law and grace, soteriology, ecclesiology, eschatology, biblical doctrines and systematic theology, biblical literature and literary forms (with introductory textual and form criticism), the Pauline and Hebrew Christian epistles, biblical types/symbology, cross-referencing, using concordances, Bible handbooks, and other study aids, creation hypotheses, biblical and scientific creationism, Israel in prophecy, premillennialism, amillennialism, postmillennialism, dispensationalism, apologetics.
-Can adapt to students studying Bible, religion, philosophy, theology, catechism as undergraduates and below (not seminarians), and can teach Bible, religion, philosophy, theology, apologetics, catechism, and The Bible in Literature as a high school elective and for homeschoolers, in Christian schools, and in local church educational programs.
-Can assist with curriculum selection and curriculum development.
+I attended North Star Bible Institute and Trinity Theological Seminary.
+I also took Religion classes at Norwich University and numerous biblical studies and Christian discipleship courses through various church ministries.
+I taught children's and adult Sunday school and taught at Christian camps.
+My studies include an overview of the whole Bible; Old Testament Survey; New Testament Survey; book, chapter, character, and thematic studies; authorship; canonization; law and grace; soteriology; ecclesiology; eschatology; biblical doctrines and systematic theology; biblical literature and literary forms (with introductory textual and form criticism); the Pauline and Hebrew Christian epistles; biblical types/symbology; cross-referencing, using concordances, Bible handbooks, and other study aids; creation hypotheses; biblical and scientific creationism; Israel in prophecy; premillennialism, amillennialism, postmillennialism, and dispensationalism; and apologetics.
+I can adapt to students studying Bible, religion, philosophy, theology, and catechism as undergraduates and below (not seminarians), and can teach Bible, religion, philosophy, theology, apologetics, catechism, and biblical literacy/the Bible in literature as a high school elective and for homeschoolers, in Christian schools, and in local church educational programs.
+I can assist with curriculum selection and development.

 Coaching students/clients in an examination of educational backgrounds and work history, goals, aspirations, talents, interests, innate abilities, extracurricular, avocational or bivocational pursuits, various occupational assessments, career field exploration and outlook; transferable skills, building the resume, writing a cover letter, basic interviewing skills.
 Getting to know the student/client on a somewhat personal level rather than simply in a cold "clinical" way in order to help the student/client to discover what their "ideal life" might look like if certain barriers could be overcome; coaching the student/client in problem solving and self-assertion to move in positive directions toward educational and/or career opportunities, and to continue to use problem solving and appropriate self assertion and conflict resolution skills in the work setting.
 My experience is predominantly with high school and college age students and service members and veterans transitioning to civilian life.